-□ openSF source files
+- $\hfill\square$ openSF source files

-☐ Java Development Kit, version 8 or later
+- Java Development Kit, version 8 or later

-☐ Apache Maven tool, version 3 or later
+- □ Apache Maven tool, version 3 or later

-lacksquare If tests are to be executed, MySQL database to execute and test the framework.

-lacksquare If installer packages are to be generated, install4j with a valid license, version 5.1.
+- $\Box$ If installer packages are to be generated, install4j with a valid license, version 5.1.

-2. How to Build the energy CE Blotforms

 8.2.
 How to Build the openSF Platform